 * Applicable to 2023 Intake and before.
 Students of 2024 intake and after should consult the Academy of Interdisciplinary Studies.

 AI has wide applications in almost every industry, including all engineering fields.
 Our program empowers engineering students to apply AI and related computing technologies to their careers and society.
 The additional knowledge and skill can sharpen students’ competitive edge in the job market.
 With a training in AI, students will also be able to catch up with new developments in AI applications on their own even after graduation.

 In general, most courses carry 3 to 4 credits.
 When you take a course and meet its requirement (e.g. get a pass in the exam), you will earn the credits.
 In the Engineering program, students have to complete a minimum of 120 credits for graduation.
 Dividing 120 credits into 4 years, students will take 30 credits each year or 15 credits each semester on average.
-For students enrolled in the Extended Major in AI, they will take one more course per term on average.
+For students enrolled in the Extended Major, they will take one more course per term on average.

 Among the 120 credits, the University Common Core curriculum will take up 30 credits.
 On average, the engineering introduction courses and fundamentals will take up about 30 credits.
 The major program will take up about 40 - 50 credits.
 If students wish to take a minor program, it will require 18 credits (6 subjects).
 Some programs allow double counting of credits between major programs and minor programs.
 They can also earn credits through research or other enrichment programs, e.g. Undergraduate Research Opportunities Program (UROP), experiential learning courses, etc.